Anatomy of the Shoulder

 Ligaments that connect the clavicle to the scapula by attaching to the coracoid process

 Acromion.
-The roof (highest point) of the shoulder that is formed by a part of the scapula.
+The roof or highest point of the shoulder that is formed by a part of the scapula.

 Tendons.
 The tough cords of tissue that connect muscles to bones.
 The rotator cuff tendons are a group of tendons that connect the deepest layer of muscles to the humerus.